muses-dmi/svg-creator/README.md

 # SVG Interface Creator Tool

-# Credits

-The underlying SVG DSL was originally built upon [svg-builder](https://github.com/diagrams/svg-builder).
-Small modifications have been made to support some interface specific attributes in the resulting output SVGs, otherwise it remains the same.

 # License

 Some of the code for the underlying SVG DSL comes from [svg-builder](https://github.com/diagrams/svg-builder), and even in the case of changes to those original files its license applies.